 Universities, most specialized institutions and some Colleges of Art/Music are doctorate-granting institutions.
-Formal prerequisite for admission to doctoral work is a qualified Diplom or Magister/Master degree, a Staatsprüfung, or a foreign equivalent.
+Formal prerequisite for admission to doctoral work is a qualified Diplom or Magister/Master degree, a Staats-prüfung, or a foreign equivalent.
 Admission further requires the acceptance of the Dissertation research project by a supervisor.
 Holders of a qualified Diplom (FH) degree or other first degrees may be admitted for doctoral studies with specified additional requirements.

-Grading Scheme 8.6
+8.6 Grading Scheme

-The grading scheme usually comprises five levels (with The grading scheme usually comprises five levels (with numerical equivalents; intermediate grades may be given): "Sehr Gut" (1) = Very Good; "Gut" (2) = Good; "Befriedigend" (3) = Satisfactory; "Ausreichend" (4) = Sufficient; "Nicht ausreichend" (5) = Non-Sufficient/Fail.
+The grading scheme usually comprises five levels (with numerical equivalents; intermediate grades may be given): "Sehr Gut" (1) = Very Good; "Gut" (2) = Good; "Befriedigend" (3) = Satisfactory; "Ausreichend" (4) = Sufficient; "Nicht ausreichend" (5) = Non-Sufficient/Fail.
 The minimum passing grade is "Ausreichend" (4).
 Verbal designations of grades may vary in some cases and for doctoral degrees.
 Some institutions may also use the ECTS grading scheme.

-Access to Higher Education 8.7
+8.7 Access to Higher Education